cxw42/browserify-esmify-example/README.md

 ## Running

     npm install
-    npx build
+    npm run build

 Then open `example.html` in a browser.
+You should see a spinner.
+If you open the developer console, you will be able to access a window global called `Multidex`.

 ## License